 Third, We have to sort the data in descending order.
-For this, please click on the Sort by Descending order option in the Tableau Toolbar
+For this, please click on the Sort by Descending order option in the Toolbar to generate Tableau Funnel Chart.

-Next, Drag and Drop the Sales Amount from the Measures Region to Size Field present in Marks Shelf as shown below
+Next, Drag and Drop the Sales Amount from the Measures Region to Size Field present in the Marks Shelf, as shown below.

-Once you drag, Desktop will display the Funnel Chart.
+Once you drag, the Desktop will display the Chart.

-Before we finish, Let us add Country Name and Sales Amount as Data labels.
-To do this, Please drag the Country Name Dimension and Sales Amount from Measures from respective region to Text field in Marks Shelf.
+Before we finish, Let us add Country Name and Sales Amount as Data labels to Tableau Funnel Chart.
+To do this, Please drag the Country Name Dimension and Sales Amount from Measures from the respective region to the Text field in Marks Shelf.

-Now you can see the Country and Sales Amount in the Tableau Funnel Chart
+Now you can see the Country and Sales Amount Data Label in the Funnel Chart.